hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 whole nation practices and follows the path of Moksha, that is well and good; but is that possible?
 Without enjoyment, renunciation can never come; first enjoy and then you can renounce.
-Otherwise, if the whole nation, all of a sudden, takes up Sannyâsa, it does not gain what it desires, but it loses what it had into the bargain — the bird in the hand is fled, nor is that in the bush caught.
-When, in the heyday of Buddhistic supremacy, thousands of Sannyâsins lived in every monastery, then it was that the country was just on the verge of its ruin!
+Otherwise, if the whole nation, all of a sudden, takes up Sannyāsa, it does not gain what it desires, but it loses what it had into the bargain — the bird in the hand is fled, nor is that in the bush caught.
+When, in the heyday of Buddhistic supremacy, thousands of Sannyāsins lived in every monastery, then it was that the country was just on the verge of its ruin!
 The Bauddhas, the Christians, the Mussulmans, and the Jains prescribe, in their folly, the same law and the same rule for all.
 That is a great